How to Wash and Care for Pillows Properly

 How to Wash Feather, Down, and Polyester-Filled Pillows

 Feather pillows and polyester fiberfill pillows can be machine-washed or washed by hand.
 Do not use an excessive amount of detergent and avoid harsh twisting and wringing.
-Always inspect the outer covering before washing to make sure there are no holes or rips that will allow the filling to escape.

 If there are visible stains on the pillow, use an enzyme-based stain remover or a tiny dab of detergent to pretreat the stain.
 Work the stain remover into the soiled area with a soft-bristled brush and allow it to sit for at least 10 minutes before washing the pillow.